 - They shall determine and collect fees and charges relating to licenses issued and services rendered by State organs.

-- They shall fix and collect royalty for use of forest resources.
+- They shall fix and collect a royalty for use of forest resources.

 Article 98 of the FDRE Constitution provides cases of concurrent power of taxation: